-- 13.1 Bins should be located to the outer edge of the park for ease of emptying. - 13.2 Bins are only required in POS with barbecue (BBQ) and picnic facilities (applicable to local parks and above as required under LPP4.3). - 13.3 Bins are to be a 240L green wheelie bin with a locking post and chain.

-13.4 The Developer is responsible for the maintenance and emptying of the bins until handover.
+- 13.1 Bins should be located to the outer edge of the park for ease of emptying. - 13.2 Bins (including dog bins) are only required in POS with barbecue (BBQ) and picnic facilities (applicable to local parks and above as required under LPP4.3). - 13.3 Bins shall be a 240L green wheelie bin with a locking post and chain. - 13.4 The Developer shall be responsible for the maintenance and emptying of the bins until handover.